MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Prompts.md

 ### The default prompt

-The default prompt appears only when the `Prompt` function generates an error or does not return an object.
+The default prompt appears only when the `Prompt` function generates an error or doesn't return an object.

 The default PowerShell prompt is: